 2.Configure the connection in your external application.

-For this example, we have created a Dataset with the columns definition as given by a csv sample downloadable at http://samplecsvs.s3.amazonaws.com/SalesJan2009.csv (from this Insurance service company's site: https://support.spatialkey.com/spatialkey-sample-csv-data/).
+For this example, we created a Dataset with column definition to match a .csv sample downloadable at http://samplecsvs.s3.amazonaws.com/SalesJan2009.csv (from this Insurance service company's site: https://support.spatialkey.com/spatialkey-sample-csv-data/).

-You may for instance check out that this sample .csv file has the following information:
+You can confirm that this sample .csv file has information like this:

 Once you have the Dataset ready, follow these steps: